UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/mailroom.rst

   * If the user types a name not in the list, add that name to the data structure and use it.
   * If the user types a name in the list, use it.
   * Once a name has been selected, prompt for a donation amount.
-  * Verify that the amount is in fact a number, and re-prompt if it isn't.
+  * Turn the amount into a number -- it is OK at this point for the program to crash if someone types a bogus amount.
   * Once an amount has been given, add that amount to the donation history of the selected user.
   * Finally, use string formatting to compose an email thanking the donor for